Magnon hydrodynamics in an atomically-thin ferromagnet

 Modern quantum technologies are often based on magnetic materials, with applications ranging from non-boolean computing~\cite{csaba2014spin}, to spin torque manipulation~\cite{locatelli2014spin}, to overcoming the Landauer limit of energy consumption~\cite{berut2012experimental,cuykendall1987reversible}.
 These technologies rely on the propagation of magnons -- quanta of spin excitation --- in magnetic materials~\cite{chumak2015magnon}.
 A fundamental understanding of various magnon transport mechanisms is therefore crucial for the development, design, and operation of spintronic devices, especially those based on recently-discovered atomically-thin magnets~\cite{burch2018magnetism}.

 Of particular interest is the realization of novel transport regimes.
 Typically, propagating magnons lose their momentum through collisions with the boundaries of the sample or the atomic lattice of the host material.
 A qualitatively different regime emerges when magnons collide predominantly with each other.
 Such a hydrodynamic regime is characterized by liquid-like flow in which transport is controlled by collisions within the fluid rather than its interactions with the host material.
-This hydrodynamic regime is further expected to exhibit a collective sound mode at energies lower than that of single magnon excitations~\cite{michel1970hydrodynamic,reiter1968magnon,rodriguez2022probing}.
+This hydrodynamic regime in a gas of magnons is expected to exhibit a collective sound mode at energies lower than that of single magnon excitations in analogy to second-sound in superfluids~\cite{michel1970hydrodynamic,reiter1968magnon,rodriguez2022probing,hohenberg1965microscopic}.

 In the solid state, hydrodynamic transport is an emerging field with growing evidence in electron systems~\cite{sulpizio2019visualizing,levitov2016electron,bandurin2016negative,crossno2016observation,moll2016evidence}, and even demonstrated practical value~\cite{geurs2020rectification}.
-In theory, it has been suggested that a hydrodynamic regime could be realized in densely-populated and strongly interacting magnon gases, which exist in two-dimensional ferromagnets with highly isotropic spins~\cite{schwabl1970hydrodynamics,rodriguez2022probing,dyson1956general,reiter1968magnon}.
-CrCl$_3$, a magnetic insulator with relatively low single-ion anisotropy~\cite{ narath1963low,kostryukova1972specific,mcguire2017magnetic,kim2019evolution,kim2019giant,macneill2019gigahertz} and the potential to be isolated in atomically-thin form~\cite{bedoya2021intrinsic,cai2019atomically,klein2019enhancement}, is therefore an excellent candidate.
+In theory, it has been suggested that a hydrodynamic regime could be realized in densely-populated and strongly interacting magnon gases, which exist in highly isotropic ferromagnets~\cite{schwabl1970hydrodynamics,rodriguez2022probing,dyson1956general,reiter1968magnon,ulloa2019nonlocal}.
+CrCl$_3$, a layered magnetic insulator with relatively low single-ion anisotropy~\cite{ narath1963low,kostryukova1972specific,mcguire2017magnetic,kim2019evolution,kim2019giant,macneill2019gigahertz}, is therefore an excellent candidate.
+This material can further be isolated in atomically-thin form~\cite{bedoya2021intrinsic,cai2019atomically,klein2019enhancement}.
 However, it is challenging to measure collective dynamics of magnons in general, and even more so in atomically-thin materials because of their mesoscopic sample volumes and correspondingly small signals.